Sorry, you need to enable JavaScript to visit this website.

 4.2.
 Senior Information Security Officer

-The District agency appoints a senior information security officer with the mission and resources to coordinate, develop, implement, and maintain an organization-wide information security program.
+The District agency must appoint a Senior Information Security Officer (SISO) with the mission and resources to coordinate, develop, implement, and maintain an organization-wide information security program.

 4.3.
 Information Security Resources